Maintaining high standards of stewardship

 The Board has established the following standing committees:

-- Audit committee: Adrian Piper, Alun Bowen, Helen Molyneux, John Barbour and Jonathan Hodge.
+- Audit committee: Adrian Piper, Alun Bowen, Helen Molyneux, John Barbour (Chair) and Jonathan Hodge.
 All members of the audit committee are non-executive.
-Executive members of the Board and other senior executives attend as required by the Chairman.
+Executive members of the Board and other senior executives attend as required by the Chair.
 The function of the audit committee is to review the work of the internal audit function, to consider the adequacy of internal control systems, to monitor the integrity of the financial statements and ensuring the independence and objectivity of the external auditor.
 The committee meets at least four times a year.

-- Risk and conduct committee: Alun Bowen (Chairman), Adrian Piper, Helen Molyneux, John Barbour and Jonathan Hodge.
+- Risk and conduct committee: Alun Bowen (Chair), Adrian Piper, Helen Molyneux, John Barbour and Jonathan Hodge.
 All members of the risk and conduct committee are non-executive.
-Executive members of the Board and other senior executives attend as required by the Chairman.
+Executive members of the Board and other senior executives attend as required by the Chair.
 The function of the risk and conduct committee is to oversee the management of risk and the conduct of the business on behalf of the Board.
 It ensures that significant risks are identified, understood, assessed and managed and that good customer outcomes are achieved.
 The committee meets at least four times a year.

-- Remuneration committee: Helen Molyneux (Chairperson), Adrian Piper, Jonathan Hodge and Alun Bowen.
+- Remuneration committee: Helen Molyneux (Chair), Adrian Piper, Jonathan Hodge and Alun Bowen.
 The function of the remuneration committee is to consider remuneration policy and specifically to determine the remuneration and other terms of service of executive directors and senior managers.
 The executive directors decide fees payable to non-executive directors.
 The committee meets as required.

-- Nomination committee: Jonathan Hodge (Chairman), Adrian Piper, Helen Molyneux and Alun Bowen.
+- Nomination committee: Jonathan Hodge (Chair), Adrian Piper, Helen Molyneux and Alun Bowen.
 The function of the nomination committee is to recommend the appointment of directors to the Board and Board committees and to ensure that the Bank has an appropriate succession plan for executive and senior management positions.
 The committee meets as required.

 Executive management has primary responsibility for the implementation of the Bank’s strategy and the operation of the Bank’s internal financial control framework.
 It manages risk by means of relevant committees as described below.